 If you have a friend that’s also interested in how to wake up early, text each other when you get up at your self-appointed time.

 Often, positive peer pressure gives us the accountability we need to follow through on our goals.
 It’s a powerful secret weapon.

 9. Use Outside Stimulus as Needed

-Still can’t get into the early wake-up routine?
+Still can’t get into the early morning wake-up routine?

 Put on some upbeat tunes or drink a cup of coffee to kick yourself awake.
 There’s nothing wrong with a little stimulation (in moderation) to get you going in the right direction.